Dove si vola (album)

-Dove si vola is the first studio EP by Italian singer Marco Mengoni.
-The album peaked at number 9 in the Italian Albums Chart and sold more than 70,000 copies in Italy, receiving Platinum certification from the Federation of the Italian Music Industry.
+Dove si vola is the debut extended play by Italian singer Marco Mengoni.
+The record peaked at number 9 in the Italian Albums Chart and sold more than 70,000 copies in Italy, receiving Platinum certification from the Federation of the Italian Music Industry.

 Background and release

-In December 2009, Mengoni won the third series of the Italian talent show X-Factor.
-The 7-track EP was recorded during his experience at the singing contest, and it was released on 4 December 2009, two days after he was announced winner of The X-Factor.
+In December 2009, Mengoni won the third season of the Italian talent competition series X-Factor.
+The 7-track EP was recorded during his participation at the singing contest, and it was released by Sony Music on 4 December 2009, two days after his winning.

 Dove si vola includes the previously unreleased song with the same title, written by Bungaro and Saverio Grandi and released as lead single.
-Mengoni sang it for the first time on 25 November 2009, during the semi-final live show of the talent show.
+Mengoni performed it for the first time on 25 November 2009, during the semi-final live show of the talent show.
 The other tracks are "Lontanissimo da te", and 5 covers of popular Italian and international songs, chosen from the ones that his judge Morgan assigned him during the competition.